shirish93/shirish93.github.io/_ideas/2024-03-12-tuktuk-kathmandu.md

 **2. Supply Chain Development:**

 * **Support Local Manufacturing:** Encourage and support the establishment of local electric tuk-tuk manufacturing units.
-* **Charging Infrastructure:** Build and expand a network of public charging stations, strategically located across the city.
+* **Charging Infrastructure:** Build and expand a network of public charging stations, located across the city.
 * **Battery Swapping System:** Explore the feasibility of a battery swapping system to address range anxiety and charging time concerns.

 **3. Regulatory Framework:**